 In January 2007, University Dining Services instituted a generous discount on all refills of coffee and fountain soda on campus.
 All refills were priced as a "small" drink when you brought your own refillable, reusable mug or cup, regardless of size.
 The intent of the discount was to encourage students, staff and faculty to bring their own cup.

 While UVM is a smoke-free campus, cigarette butt litter is still unfortunately a ubiquitous sight.
-To combat the environmentally-harmful waste, and create a healthier, cleaner environment for students and staff, Change Agent Makayla organized routine cigarette butt clean-ups on campus hotspots.
-Students volunteered the last Sunday of each month in Spring semester 2018 to beautify the campus, and become aware of how much cigarette litter affects our daily experiences here.
+To combat the environmentally-harmful waste, and create a healthier, cleaner environment for students and staff, Makayla organized routine cigarette butt clean-ups on campus hotspots.
+Students volunteered the last Sunday of each month in Spring 2018 to beautify the campus, and become aware of how much cigarette litter affects our daily experiences here.
 This project was carried out in conjunction with Grounds Services and student, Brigitte Durieux, who helped to provide supplies and organization, respectively.
-The work on ridding campus of cigarette butt litter is being continued by Change Agent Jacob during the 2018-2019 year.
+The work on ridding campus of cigarette butt litter was continued by Jacob Weinstein during the 2018-2019 year.

-Change Agent Jillian worked hard to bring composting to the library after hearing many students' disappointment that the Bailey Howe doesn't have compost.
+Jillian worked hard to bring composting to the library after hearing many students' disappointment that the Howe doesn't have compost.
 After learning more about the history of the composting program at UVM and conducting a waste receptical audit, Jillian met with her stakeholders to propose a composting pilot program.
 She assembled a team that included Gerald Coleman and Guy Shane from Custodial Services, Corey Berman from UVM Recycling, Scott Miller the Maintenance Coordinator for Libraries, and Cathy Barrows from the UVM Dining.
-After meeting, the group has decided to implement a pilot composting program with the hopes of implementing an official composting program in the Bailey Howe Library Fall 2018.
+After meeting, the group implemented a pilot composting program with the hopes of implementing an official composting program in the Howe Library in the near future.

-Change Agent Krista worked alongside UVM Recycling to put compost bins outside of the Waterman Cafe, one of the only retail dining locations on campus without a composting option.
-She is also working to place compost bins inside the Waterman building's bathrooms, specifically to collect the unbleached paper towels used there.
-Krista is advertising for both of these projects across the building.
-Data is being collected and analyzed from a waste audit to measure the success of the projects.
-Her goals are to help students better understand, and better use, the composting option when disposing of their waste, as well as diverting more of this waste from landfills.
+Krista worked alongside UVM Recycling to put compost bins outside of the Waterman Cafe, one of the only retail dining locations on campus without a composting option.
+She also worked to place compost bins inside the Waterman building's bathrooms, specifically to collect the unbleached paper towels used there.
+Data was collected and analyzed from a waste audit to measure the success of the projects.
+Her goals were to help students better understand and use the composting option when disposing of their waste.

-Change Agents Bekah, Bella, and Rose created an instructional video about recycling and composting in Chittenden County.
-The waste sorting video is intended to show to first years in the Rubenstein School.
-The video will be shown within students’ first weeks at UVM in Rubenstein core classes.
+Bekah, Bella, and Rose created an instructional video about recycling and composting in Chittenden County.
+The waste sorting video is intended to be shown to first-years in the Rubenstein School.
+The video is now shown within students’ first weeks at UVM in Rubenstein core classes.
 The video is simple, clean, and informative, with text so that it may be shown without sound.
-We hope the video will decrease contamination in our waste sorting on campus!
+The goal of the video was to decrease contamination in waste-sorting on campus.

 The goal of the new Zero Waste Guide is to educate, inform, and inspire students to reduce the amount of trash they produce on a daily basis.
-The creators are three Change Agents--Alysa, Izzy, and Liz --who have a passion for the zero waste lifestyle and turning their knowledge into action.
-Their mission is to create a tangible set of resources for students to use in order to live more sustainably.
+The creators Alysa, Izzy, and Liz, who all have a passion for the zero waste lifestyle and turning their knowledge into action.
+Their mission was to create a tangible set of resources for students to use in order to live more sustainably.
 The guide holds pages about daily essentials, eating on campus, grocery shopping, bathroom, beauty, cleaning, and green brands that are applicable to college life.
-We are excited to provide this guide to students in order to share their tips and tricks of the trade, and hope to inspire other students to join the cause as well!